UniqueNetwork/unique_docs/docs/sdk-docs/methods.md

 Optional Arguments

-`from?: string` - The owner of item on whose behalf the token is destroyed
+`from?: string` - The owner of the item on whose behalf the token is destroyed

 `value?: number` - Amount to burn
 - Non-Fungible Mode: Ignored
-  - Fungible Mode: Must specify transferred amount
+- Fungible Mode: Must specify the transferred amount
 - Re-Fungible Mode: Must specify transferred portion (between 0 and 1)

 #### Behaviour and errors